Non-Archimedean TSI Polish groups and their potential Borel complexity spectrum: Introduction

 \subsection{Structure of the Paper}

-In Section 2, we cover some basic definitions and results about Borel reductions and changes of topology that we will need throughout the paper.
-In Section 3, we review Hjorth's Scott-like analysis of Polish group actions as well as some other facts about Borel complexity of orbit equivalence relations that we will need.
-In Section 4, we define a family of universal equivalence relations, for each TSI non-Archimedean Polish group and every potential Borel complexity class.
+In Section 2, we cover some basic definitions and results about Borel reductions and changes of topology that we will need throughout the paper, some of which is new or previously unpublished.
+In Section 3, we review Hjorth's Scott-like analysis of Polish group actions.
+In Section 4, we compute the Hjorth analysis for the special case of actions of non-Archimedean TSI Polish groups, and define a family of universal equivalence relations for every Borel complexity class.
 In Section 5, we prove all of the results stated in the introduction.